First Nations languages

 Kichi-Odjig (Great Fisher):

-An animal-spirit hero who slew monsters, set the seasons in motion, and is represented as the "Big Dipper" constellation of stars.
+An animal-spirit hero common to many Algonquin Indian myths, who slew monsters, set the seasons in motion, and is represented as the "Big Dipper" constellation of stars.

 An evil man-eating spirit.
 Widjigos play the roles of monsters and bogeymen in some Algonquin myths; in others, Algonquin people who commit sins